DougManuel/ds-presentation/README.md

 Have suggestions or thoughts?
 Send your comments through [issues](https://github.com/DougManuel/ds-presentation/issues)

-An additional resources (see reference list below):
+Additional resources (see reference list below):

 - Several related [presentations](https://github.com/DougManuel/ds-presentation/) on data science.
 Each branch represents a presentation for a specific audience.
 - Our *[bllflow](https://bllflow.projectbiglife.ca)* R package for efficient, transparent data prepartion and reporting.